Fashioneyesta & The Five Murders

 Down in Devon I’ve been to a stand-up comedy show with some work colleagues, and there are updates on our house sale too.
 I’ve also paid another visit to our new place in London, where my Aunt gave me a little tour of the local area, I went to the Sight Village exhibition and an aniridia meetup, I oversaw the installation of a broadband line for homeworking, and I made contact with a fellow blogger I’ve been following for a while.
 So I hope you enjoy it all!

 In this post and video I want to talk about guide dogs and assistance dogs, in support of Guide Dogs Week (1st-9th October).
 They are amazing and beautiful animals who make such a huge difference to their owners, and they should be treated with the utmost respect, without any discrimination.
-I’ve also published an extended cut of the guide dog footage i’ve used in the video, which you can see by clicking here.
+I’ve also published an extended cut of the guide dog footage I’ve used in the video if you want to check that out too.

 Getting A Job